Ottawa-Neighbourhood-Study/3---Greenspace/README.md

 7. To create an SLI, we map each LDU to the one neighbourhood it overlaps the most.

+Then we manually add some postal codes that were in stakeholders’ datasets but are not in our LDU shapefile.
+These may be new postal codes not yet represented in the LDU data, or they may be older decommissioned postal codes that are still in address data sets.

 Results are saved as .csv files in the folder `results/`, and several diagnostic images are saved in the folder `results/images/`.